vkoves/vkoves.github.io/_drafts/writing-readable-styling.md

 categories: Coding
 ---

-When writing styling, it can be a challenge to write styling that's readable, but proper use of classes, different HTML tags, and organization in your styling can help.
+When writing styling, it can be a challenge to write styling that's readable, modular, and functional, especially if you're just learning CSS.
+So how can you write readable styling?

 This article should be common knowledge to those well versed in "proper" CSS use, but for those who may have picked it up over time, I hope it can be useful.

-For this I'll be dealing mostly with SCSS, as that's what I use most often, but this is directly applicable to CSS as well.
+It is worth noting that for this piece I'll be dealing mostly with SCSS, as that's what I use most often, but these techniques are directly applicable to ordinary CSS as well.

 To start, lets give some simple example HTML for a website's header, with a logo and some basic navigation buttons, which is shown below.